An EU national whose spouse was deported; she went ahead to get married outside the country, can they come back to the UK together as a family member?

 I'm writing to you with a question.
-I'm getting married with an Albanian citizen.
+I'm getting married to an Albanian citizen.
 We got to know each other in London.
-He's been living in UK illegally for over 2 years and in February 2017 was deported after our marriage interview.
+He's been living in the UK illegally for over 2 years and in February 2017 was deported after our marriage interview.
 The reason we didn't get the permission to marry was that we didn't comply with Home Office as we didn't deliver the tenancy agreement with both our names.
 Now we're getting married in Poland as I'm Polish.
-After that we both want to come back to UK with marriage certificate without applying for visa.
+After that, we both want to come back to the UK with a marriage certificate without applying for a visa.
 I've asked the border policeman who was checking my passport at the airport in Stansted if this is possible at all.
-He said that because I'm EU national technically it is possible as I've got the right to bring my husband to UK this way but he would suggest applying for visa.
-Please do you know if what we want to do makes sense at all?
+He said that because I'm an EU national technically it is possible as I've got the right to bring my husband to the UK this way, but he would suggest applying for a visa.
+Please, do you know if what we want to do makes sense at all?
 Kind regards,

-Your question is, you are an EU national and are looking to come into the country with your spouse who have been subject to deportation.
+Your question is, you are an EU national and are looking to come into the country with your spouse who has been subject to deportation.

-Your enquiry seem to be hypothetical as well, as it may be that you are actually not married now and there is a chance that you may be looking to get married and then come back.
-Whilst this in itself is okay, you’ve got to consider the idea of marriage of convenience.
-The background to your case make it easy for the Home Office to come back and say 'hey, we think you are just getting married for the visa’.
+Your enquiry seems to be hypothetical as well, as it may be that you are actually not married now and there is a chance that you may be looking to get married and then come back.
+Whilst this in itself is okay, you’ve got to consider the idea of a marriage of convenience.
+The background to your case makes it easy for the Home Office to come back and say, ‘hey, we think you are just getting married for the visa’.
 They are within their rights to refuse your application on that grounds.

-However you also mentioned that the reason why you were refused was not because your relationship was doubted, but on the basis of accommodation.
+However, you also mentioned that the reason why you were refused was not that your relationship was doubted, but on the basis of accommodation.
 If this is the case, this may mean that the home office is satisfied with the genuineness of your relationship.